-On January 28, 2002, Global Crossing, STT and HWL entered into a non-binding letter of intent whereby, subject to the satisfaction of several conditions, STT and HWL agreed to sponsor Global Crossing's plan of reorganization through the purchase of equity in a reorganized Global Crossing.
-Specifically, STT and HWL agreed to purchase 79% of the equity of a reorganized Global Crossing in exchange for investing \$750,000,000 in cash.
-Although the existence of the letter of intent was helpful in starting the sale process, agreement among STT, Hutchison, the Creditors Committee, and representatives of the holders of the Lender Claims was never reached with respect to a stalking horse transaction and, accordingly, the letter of intent is no longer in effect.
-For a description of the sale process, see section VI.N.2 below.
+On January 28, 2002, Global Crossing, STT and HWL entered into a non-binding letter of intent wherebywhich outlined the circumstances under which, subject to the satisfaction of several conditions, STT and HWL agreed towould sponsor Global Crossing's plan of reorganization through the purchase of equity in a reorganized Global Crossing.
+Specific ally, as part of that plan, STT and HWL agreed towould purchase 79% of the equity of a reorganized Global Crossing in exchange for investing \$750,000,000 in cash.
+Although the existence of the letter of intent was helpful in starting the sale process, agreement among STT, HutchisonHWL, the Creditors Committee, and representatives of the holders of the Lender Claims was never reached with respect to a stalking horse transaction and, accordingly, the letter of intent is no longer in effect.
+For a description of the sale process, see section VI.NO.2 below.